Thursday, February 27, 2025

 was made to imperil me.

-It was my eyebrows knit together into a silent scowl
+It was my eyebrows knit together in a silent scowl

 and my sideways stare that suggested a storm was brewing.